 2. After recording your participation, you will receive a link to a brief survey.

-3. After completing the survey, you will receive a link to the certificate to which you can add your name.
+3. After completing the survey, you will receive a link to the PDF certificate.

 Yes.
 Because the session are interactive, live participation is an important part of the course content.